 Climb up Orlando’s gravity hill

+We can’t talk about unusual places in Orlando without at least mentioning Spook Hill.
 Would you want to see your cars rolling up the hill and defying gravity along the way?
 Head to Spook hill and see this happening right in front of your eyes.
 Located around 50 kilometers away from Orlando, Spook Hill will show you a rare optical illusion that you can see only in a few other places in the whole world.
 The phenomenon was discovered in the 1990s’ and ever since it has been one of the most fascinating attractions in Orlando- much better than the ones in the Magic Kingdom.

 See actual rockets at Kennedy Space Center

 The NASA facility lies approximately one hour from Orlando, near Titusville.
 While visiting, guests have the chance to see the actual rocket and other vehicles used in space by taking a bus tour of the facility.
 Use this unique opportunity to meet some of the astronauts, experience flight in simulations and also see an actual launch be checking the facility’s calendar.
 The facility is open to visitors daily from 9 A.M. to 6 P.M.
 Multi-day and annual passes are also available.
+If you’re planning to visit the Kennedy Center and visit a few more attractions along the way, consider taking an Orlando airport shuttle that covers some of the more famous tourist attractions in Orlando.

 Enjoy nature at Rock Springs Run

 Who said you can’t enjoy nature and get off the beaten track away from all the tourists in one of the most touristy cities in the US?
-Stretching over 17 miles of trails, the Rock Springs run is a great place for hiking and camping or just getting away from the tourist hordes in the Magic Kingdom.
+Stretching over 17 miles of trails, the Rock Springs Run is a great place for hiking and camping or just getting away from the tourist hordes in the Magic Kingdom.
 It’s really surprising that thousands of people visit Orlando every day but only a few of them discover and enjoy the natural beauties of the region…

 Visit the forgotten Singing Runway